MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-overview.md

 For more information about the way text summarization is used, see the [Transparency notes](/legal/azure-video-indexer/transparency-note#text-summarization) for text summarization.

+## Limitations

+Fine tuned models are not supported.

 ## Try textual video summarization
 [Try using textual video summarization](text-summarization-task.md).